labnol/apps-script-starter/README.md

 Create a new repository in Github and make a note of the URL of the new repository.
 Next, open the terminal and run the above commands to push your Apps Script project to Github.

+## Custom Google Sheet function

+Please read [the tutorial](./FUNCTIONS.md) on how to write custom functions for Google Sheets using Apps Script.

 ## :fire: Meet the Developer

 <img align="left" width="100" height="100" src="https://pbs.twimg.com/profile_images/1144978512832368640/Ej7Zz7E9_400x400.jpg">